MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/upgrade.md

 ## Step 3: Update the Facilities

 With the new version, we are introducing the notations of areas and floors for a certain facility.
 A floor indicates how many levels are there within a building.
 An area allows you to define a space within a floor that has a certain capacity.
 Through bookings in the employee app, you can book the area and a floor.
-View the facility manager safety app section to see how you add floors and areas.
+View the [use the facility management app](app-for-facility-managers.md#manage-and-monitor-facilities) to see how you add floors and areas.

 ## Step 4: Define capacity for your reopen phases

 Even though the capacity is defined on an area, it is bound by the phase your facility is in.
 Every reopen phase defines a percentage of the capacity, view the [configure the solution](configure.md) section to see how you can assign this to a reopen phase.

 ## Step 5: Employee Cases

-Employee cases are made inactive when they are finished now.
-For any employee cases you are finished, move them to inactive state.
+Employee cases are made inactive when they are finished starting from this release.
+For any employee cases which is finished, move them to inactive state by completing them.
+View the [use the workplace care management app](app-for-health-and-safety-lead.md#manage-employee-cases) for more details on how to complete an employee case.

 ## Appendix: Update the app and publish Power BI dashboard (US Government customers only)